holosparxz/Functions-and-Graphics/README.md

 ## FILES
 1. graphics.asm - This file includes the assembly code of the lab.

-2. main-test-all.asm - Allows us to see the visual bitmap display that is coded into lab4.asm.
+2. main-test-all.asm - Allows us to see the visual bitmap display that is coded into graphics.asm.

 3. README.md - This file explains the contents fo the lab.